RandallFox is a small agency working for some big names.

 In house, she held senior comms posts in the arts, heritage and international development as well as building a new division at an award-winning PR agency.
 At RandallFox, she has worked with a range of clients including those in health, international development, environmental, academic and research sectors.
 She has written and delivered training programmes, guides and online toolkits to help spread uptake of good strategic communications approaches.

 Susannah has specialised in resolving complex communication issues in the health, higher education, research and membership sectors.

 She has board-level experience running large communications teams for the Wellcome Trust and the National Patient Safety Agency, overseeing organisational change, communications strategy and high-profile reports.
 She has also run successful campaigns for charities and the NHS, receiving two Chartered Institute of PR excellence awards for a campaign with doctors.

-As a consultant, Susannah enjoys working with senior decision-makers and communications professionals to develop more focused and effective teams and strategies.
+As a consultant and coach, Susannah enjoys working with senior decision-makers and communications professionals to develop more focused and effective teams and strategies.
 She is a trustee for the British Society for Haematology, and an author of practical guides for applying communications approaches to improvement work.

 Specialist Associate –

 Jane led the strategic evolution of science PR and research impact reporting at the British Heart Foundation (BHF), establishing a vibrant and indispensable ‘scicomms’ team that services every external communication channel at the charity.